Krassnig/CodeDraw/INTRODUCTION.md

 ## Handling Events

-An event is something that occurs when a user interacts with your application like the user pressing a key or moving the mouse.
+An event is something that occurs every time a user interacts with your application like the user pressing a key or moving the mouse.
 There are 12 different events in CodeDraw:

-- `MouseClickEvent` happens once when a mouse button is pressed down and quickly released again.
+- `MouseClickEvent` happens once every time a mouse button is pressed down and quickly released again.
 - `MouseMoveEvent` happens continuously while the mouse is being moved.
-- `MouseDownEvent` happens exactly once when a mouse button is pressed down.
+- `MouseDownEvent` happens exactly once every time a mouse button is pressed down.
-- `MouseUpEvent` happens exactly once when a mouse button is released.
+- `MouseUpEvent` happens exactly once every time a mouse button is released.
-- `MouseEnterEvent` happens when the mouse enters the canvas.
+- `MouseEnterEvent` happens every time the mouse enters the canvas.
-- `MouseLeaveEvent` happens when the mouse leaves the canvas.
+- `MouseLeaveEvent` happens every time the mouse leaves the canvas.
 - `MouseWheelEvent` happens each time the mouse wheel is turned.
-- `KeyDownEvent` happens exactly once when a key is pressed down.
+- `KeyDownEvent` happens exactly once every time a key is pressed down.
-- `KeyUpEvent` happens exactly once when a key is released.
+- `KeyUpEvent` happens exactly once every time a key is released.
 - `KeyPressEvent` happens continuously while a key is being held down.
 - `WindowMoveEvent` happens every time the CodeDraw window is moved.
-- `WindowCloseEvent` happens exactly once when the user closes the window or `cd.close()` is called.
+- `WindowCloseEvent` happens exactly once after the user closes the window or `cd.close()` is called.

 ### Enhanced EventScanner